Sob7i/edgar-react-app/README.md

-React Blog Assignment
+# React Blog Assignment

 In this assignment, you will create a simple blog application using React.
 The application will consist of two main pages: a main page that displays a list of blog posts and a details page for each individual blog post.
 The blog posts will be fetched from a Lorem Ipsum API to simulate real data.

-Objectives
+## Objectives
-Create at least two components: one for the main page and one for the details page.
+1. Create at least two components: one for the main page and one for the details page.
-Fetch blog post data from a Lorem Ipsum API and display it on the main page as a list of blog posts.
+2. Fetch blog post data from a Lorem Ipsum API and display it on the main page as a list of blog posts.
-Implement navigation between the main page and the details page for each blog post.
+3. Implement navigation between the main page and the details page for each blog post.
-Create a details page that displays the full content of a selected blog post.
+4. Create a details page that displays the full content of a selected blog post.

-Requirements
+## Requirements
-Use create-react-app or your preferred method to set up a new React project.

-Use the Lorem Ipsum API to fetch blog post data.
+1. Use the Lorem Ipsum API to fetch blog post data.
 You can make HTTP requests using the fetch API or any preferred library.

-Create two components:
+2. Create two components:

-MainPage: This component should display a list of blog post titles fetched from the API.
+   - `MainPage`: This component should display a list of blog post titles fetched from the API.
 Clicking on a title should navigate to the details page for that blog post.
-DetailsPage: This component should display the full content of the selected blog post.
+   - `DetailsPage`: This component should display the full content of the selected blog post.
-Implement navigation between the main page and the details page.
+3. Implement navigation between the main page and the details page.
 You can use React Router or any other routing library of your choice.

-Style your application using CSS or a CSS-in-JS library of your choice.
+4. Style your application using CSS or a CSS-in-JS library of your choice.
 Make sure it is visually appealing and user-friendly.

-Use React state to manage the selected blog post on the details page.
-The selected post should be passed as a prop to the DetailsPage component.
+5. Use React state to manage the selected blog post on the details page.
+The selected post should be passed as a prop to the `DetailsPage` component.

-Provide a way to go back from the details page to the main page.
+6. Provide a way to go back from the details page to the main page.

-Implement error handling for API requests in case the API is unavailable or returns an error.
+7. Implement error handling for API requests in case the API is unavailable or returns an error.

-Bonus Features (Optional)
+## Bonus Features (Optional)
 If you want to challenge yourself further, consider adding these optional features:

-Add pagination or infinite scrolling to the main page to display more blog posts.
+1. Add pagination or infinite scrolling to the main page to display more blog posts.
-Implement a search bar on the main page to filter blog posts by keywords.
+2. Implement a search bar on the main page to filter blog posts by keywords.
-Allow users to add their own blog posts (title and content) with a form.
+3. Allow users to add their own blog posts (title and content) with a form.
-Add comments to individual blog posts, allowing users to leave comments and view existing comments.
+4. Add comments to individual blog posts, allowing users to leave comments and view existing comments.

-Submission
+## Submission
 Create a GitHub repository for your project and submit the link to your repository.
 Include a README.md file with instructions on how to run your application.

+## Evaluation
+Your assignment will be evaluated based on the following criteria:
+1. **Functionality:** Does the application meet the basic requirements, including fetching data, navigation, and displaying blog posts and their details?
+2. **Code Quality:** Is the code well-organized, readable, and maintainable?
+Are components properly structured?
+3. **User Interface:** Is the application visually appealing and user-friendly?
+Is it styled appropriately?
+4. **Error Handling:** Does the application handle errors gracefully, such as API request failures?
+5. **Bonus Features:** If you implemented any bonus features, are they functional and well-implemented?

+Good luck with your React blog assignment!
+Feel free to reach out if you have any questions or need assistance along the way.